 The Mill in 1900 with the Fordham family

-In the 1901 census.
-Clears, now 69, is shown as being a Corn Miller, on his “own account” living with Elizabeth, now aged 56, Sidney Davidson, grandson aged 9, Herbert Clears Fordham (Head), aged 25 also described as a Corn Miller (worker), his wife Rachel (née Stevens) and their son Herbert Clears Fordham, aged 9 months.
-In the 1900 Kellys Trade Directory Clears is still described as the Miller (wind and steam) with his son Herbert Clears as an Assistant Overseer.
-It then appears that sometime between the Kellys 1892 and 1900 Directories, to supplement the windmill, a steam engine was installed to drive the stones in times of slack wind and, no doubt, in an attempt to compete with the new roller mills springing up at the ports such as Ipswich and Felixtowe grinding imported wheat.
+In the 1901 census, Clears, now 69, is shown as being a Corn Miller, on his “own account” living with Elizabeth, now aged 56, Sidney Davidson, grandson aged 9, Herbert Clears Fordham (Head), aged 25 also described as a Corn Miller (worker), his wife Rachel (née Stevens) and their son Herbert Clears Fordham, aged 9 months.
+In the 1900 Kelly’s Trade Directory Clears is still described as the Miller (wind and steam) with his son Herbert Clears as an Assistant Overseer.
+It seems that sometime between the Kelly’s Directories of 1892 and 1900, to supplement the windmill, a steam engine was installed to drive the stones in times of slack wind and, no doubt, in an attempt to compete with the new roller mills springing up at the ports such as Ipswich and Felixtowe grinding imported wheat.

 The Mill in 1900